Jack Forrest (basketball)

-Jack Forrest (born August 15, 2000) is an American professional basketball player.
+Jack Forrest (born August 15, 2000) is an American professional basketball player, who currently plays for Anwil Włocławek of the Polish Basketball League (PLK).
 He played college basketball for the Columbia Lions, St. Joseph's Hawks, and Bucknell Bison.

 High school career

 Forrest was a 2019 graduate of Lower Merion High School and was coached by Gregg Downer, the same high school coach for Kobe Bryant.
 As a senior he was named the Central League (PIAA) Most Valuable Player (MVP) and Third Team Pennsylvania All-State 6A.
 He was a two-time First Team All-Central League and three-time All-Main Line Team.
 He led Lower Merion to three Central League titles, three District 1 semifinal appearances, and an unbeaten season during league play as a senior.
 He recorded 1,209 career points, shot 44.3% from the 3-point range, and played AAU ball for Jersey Shore Warriors.

 College career

 Columbia Lions

 Jack attended Columbia University (2019–2020) for one year and appeared in 27 games with five starts as a freshman.
 He averaged 8.9 points and 3.3 rebounds per game.
 He scored 23 points on 10-for-15 shooting against Cornell, which earned him Ivy League Rookie of the Week honors.
 He was the team's third-leading scorer.